Dec 2024 - Feb 2025

 Trade-off: Entry points for diverse user needs > Simplicity for cognitive load

-This design decision was made to ensure users could quickly recognise pathways relevant to them, encouraging deeper engagement and reducing friction in the sign-up process.
+This design decision was made to ensure users could quickly recognise pathways relevant to them, encouraging deeper engagement and reducing friction especially for nidis users.

 To support users with